-ATOMOS Capture to Cloud provides a powerful, flexible, and immediate way to share clips from a camera to remote team members using services like Frame.io Camera to Cloud (C2C).
+ATOMOS Capture to Cloud provides a powerful, flexible, and immediate way to share clips from a camera or device to remote team members using services like Frame.io Camera to Cloud (C2C).

 Using Frame.io Camera to Cloud (C2C)

-Atomos SHOGUN CONNECT is fully supported as a Frame.io C2C Connected Device within the Frame.io Camera to Cloud ecosystem.
+When it is paired with an ATOMOS CONNECT, your NINJA V+ can become a Frame.io C2C Connected Device that connects directly into the Frame.io Camera to Cloud ecosystem.
 This ecosystem connects Frame.io to the production set, by uploading video and audio from your camera on set to Frame.io between each take.

 Selecting Frame.io as a destination in Atomos Cloud Studio allows you to use Frame.io Camera to Cloud to upload proxy files directly into your Frame.io project.
 Having the proxy files uploaded to Frame.io whilst you are recording them, means that an editor can access these files from anywhere in the world, and begin editing immediately.
 For more information on Frame.io Camera to Cloud, refer to https://frame.io/c2c/ or watch the Frame.io Training Series at https://frame.io/c2c-training/

 The dual record feature of the NINJA V+, creates matching “hero” clips (at up to 4Kp30 ) in either Avid DNxHR/HD

 * This feature is coming soon